Everyone goes through periods of sadness.

 When we run away, we fail to uncover the hidden treasures within.

 Why?
-Because sadness has something to teach you.
+Because sadness has something to teach us.

-It’s here to nudge you to look within, to release yourself from the mental shackles that never existed.
+It’s here to nudge us to look within, to release yourself from the mental shackles that never existed.

 Let’s look at how you can do that, shall we?